toddaustin07/mDNS/README.md

 Returns IP and port number if found

+## Problems

+A common issue when trying to run code utilizing multicast addresses is getting 'address already in use' errors.
+This is an indication that some other process on the computer has already claimed port 5353 and is not sharing it.
+These services or applications can often be terminated without harm.
+Avahi, browsers, or any other mDNS-related applications may need to be shut down to free up port 5353.
+Or other networking configuration may need to be done to ensure the port is shared.

 ## Update Log
 02/08/22 01:02    Handle spaces in names; add processing for Authority and Additional Information records
                   Next: improve collating of records